practicalli/clojure/clojure-tools/create-projects.md

 * [Leiningen projects](https://clojars.org/search?q=artifact-id:lein-template)
 * [Boot projects](https://clojars.org/search?q=artifact-id:boot-template).

 `clj-deps` does not change Leiningen or Boot templates into deps.edn projects.
-If a deps.edn file is not part of the project it should be manually created.
+If a `deps.edn` file is not part of the project it can be manually created.